AZNG soldiers facilitate COVID-19 tests for AZ State employees

 Arizona National Guard service members prepare and collect COVID-19 test samples from State of Arizona employees in Coolidge, Ariz., before transporting them to a state lab for testing, Nov.
-3, 2020.
+4, 2020.
 The testing ensures State employees, who work closely with the public, continue to provide essential services.
-(U.S. Air National Guard photo by Tech.
-Sgt.
-Michael Matkin)
+(U.S. Air National Guard video by Staff Sgt.
+Dillon Davis)

 |Date Taken: